nitinkc/nitinkc.github.io/_posts/microservices/crud/2023-09-15-springboot-reference.md

 })
 ```

-**SpringBootApplication ScanBasePackages:**
+## SpringBootApplication ScanBasePackages

-`@SpringBootApplication` is a meta-annotation that combines several annotations, including @ComponentScan.
+`@SpringBootApplication` is a meta-annotation that combines several annotations, including `@ComponentScan`.
-* scanBasePackages within @SpringBootApplication allows you to specify the base packages to scan for Spring
+* `scanBasePackages` within `@SpringBootApplication` allows you to specify the base packages to scan for Spring
 components.
 * used in the main application class.
 * It also scans the default package where the main application class is located.